 My life in Christ began through a transformational encounter with God’s word.
-As an unchurched, public-school teenager, I picked up a copy of Scripture and, like Karl Barth, discovered “the strange new world of the Bible.”1 It was nearly too strange; I almost gave up after a dozen failed attempts to make sense of the big black book in front of me.
+As a public-school teenager with little understanding of spiritual things, I picked up a copy of the Scripture and, like Karl Barth, discovered “the strange new world of the Bible.”1 It was nearly too strange; I almost gave up after a dozen failed attempts to make sense of the big black book in front of me.
 Then, I prayed my first prayer of dependence on God: “If I’m going to read this, you’ll have to help me.”

 My simple prayer was miraculously answered with an unexplainable, insatiable desire for the words of God.
 I read from morning to night, fasting school lunch to read in the library and walking through the halls with an open Bible between classes.
 My life was never the same.
 God-breathed Scripture transformed me.